alexgcsa/AutoMLC/README.md

 ## **Support**

-Any questions or comments should be directed to Alex de Sá (alexgcsa@gmail.com).
-You can also create an issue on the repository.
+You should be directed to an issue on this repository for any question, doubt or comment.